BradDunagan/react-paneless/README.md

 A minimal window manager that may be included in your ReactJS app.

 I am developing paneless to use in a larger app.
 I want to be able to display multiple, overlapping windows.
-With paneless each window is called a _frame_.
+Each "window" is called a _frame_.
 Here is a screenshot of one frame of the app with five _panes_.

 - All app content is rendered in a pane.